T2LR-Net: An unrolling network learning transformed tensor low-rank prior for dynamic MR image reconstruction: Discussion

 \subsection{Effect of the number of iteration modules}

-In this case, we retrain the networks with 5, 10, 15 and 20 iteration modules and compare the reconstruction results on the test dataset of OCMR to investigate the effect of the number of iteration modules, as the results are shown in Table \ref{Neffect}.
-From the results, The difference between 15 and 20 iteration modules is not as obvious as that between 10 and 15 iteration modules, i.e., 15 iteration modules may be enough to learn most of the information needed for dynamic MR image reconstruction.
-Thus, we propose our T$^2$LR-Net with 15 iteration modules, but please note that the performance should be better if one uses more iteration modules than 15 without the efficiency consideration.
+We retrain the networks with 5, 10, 15 and 20 iteration modules and compare the reconstruction results on the test dataset of OCMR to investigate the effect of the number of iteration modules.
+The results are shown in Tab.\ref{Neffect}.
+From the results, it is observed that the improvement in SNR slows down after more than 15 iterations.
+Therefore, considering the trade-off between efficiency and accuracy, we chose 15 iteration modules.
+However, it is important to note that without considering efficiency, a higher number of iteration modules would lead to higher reconstruction accuracy.